Local convergence of large random triangulations coupled with an Ising model: Enumerative results

 A \emph{planar map} is the embedding of a planar graph in the sphere considered up to sphere homeomorphisms preserving its orientation.
-Note that loops and multiple edges are allowed.
 Maps are \emph{rooted}, meaning that one edge is distinguished and oriented.
 This edge is called the \emph{root edge}, its tail the \emph{root vertex} and the face on its right the \emph{root face}.
-A \emph{triangulation} is a planar map in which all the faces have degree 3 (in the terminology of Angel and Schramm \cite{AngelSchramm}, triangulations with possible loops and multiple edges are called \emph{type I} triangulations).
+A \emph{triangulation} is a planar map in which all the faces have degree 3.
+Note that loops and multiple edges are allowed, so that, in the terminology of Angel and Schramm \cite{AngelSchramm}, we consider \emph{type I-triangulations}.

-More generally, a \emph{triangulation with a boundary} is a planar map in which all faces have degree $3$ except for the root face (which may or may not be simple) and a \emph{triangulation of the $p$-gon} is a triangulation whose root face is bounded by a simple cycle and has degree $p$.
-Occasionally, we will also consider triangulations with holes, which are planar maps such that every face has degree $3$, except for a given number of special faces enclosed by simple paths that will be called holes.
+More generally, a \emph{triangulation with a boundary} is a planar map in which all faces have degree $3$ except for the root face (whose boundary may not be simple) and a \emph{triangulation of the $p$-gon} is a triangulation whose root face is bounded by a simple cycle of $p$ edges.
+Occasionally, we will also consider \emph{triangulations with holes}, which are planar maps such that every face has degree $3$, except for a given number of special faces enclosed by simple paths that will be called holes.
 The \emph{size} of a planar map $M$ is its number of edges and is denoted by $|M|$.

-The maps we consider are always endowed with a \emph{spin configuration}: a given map $M$ comes with an application $\sigma$ from the set $V(M)$ of vertices of $M$ to the set $\{\ps,\ns\}$.
+The maps we consider are always endowed with a \emph{spin configuration}: a given map $M$ comes with an application $\sigma$ from the set $V(M)$ of its vertices to the set $\{\ps,\ns\}$.
 An edge $\{u,v\}$ of $M$ is called \emph{monochromatic} if $\sigma(u)=\sigma(v)$ and \emph{frustrated} otherwise.
-The number of monochromatic edges of $M$ is denoted $m(M)$.
+The number of monochromatic edges of $M$ is denoted by $m(M)$.

-Let $p$ be a fixed integer and $w=w_1\cdots w_p$ be a word on the alphabet $\{\ps,\ns\}$.
-The set of triangulations of a $p$-gon of size $n$ is denoted $\trw[n]{p}$ (boundary edges are counted).
-Likewise, the set of finite triangulations of the $p$-gon is denoted $\kT_f^p$.
+Let $p$ be a fixed positive integer and $\omega=\omega_1\cdots \omega_p$ be a word of length $p$ on the alphabet $\{\ps,\ns\}$.
+The set of triangulations of a $p$-gon of size $n$ is denoted by $\trw[n]{p}$ (boundary edges are counted).
+Likewise, the set of finite triangulations of the $p$-gon is denoted by $\kT_f^p$.
 Moreover, we write $\kT^{\omega}_f$ for the subset of $\kT^p_f$ consisting of all triangulations of the $p$-gon endowed with a spin configuration such that the word on $\{\ps,\ns\}$ obtained by listing the spins of the vertices incident to the root face, starting with the target of the root edge, is equal to $\omega$ (see Figure~\ref{fig:boundary}).